Bedoon: Iraq

-Immediately after the 1991 Gulf War many stateless Bedoon from Kuwait migrated to Iraq, most with no recognized nationality or official papers.
+Immediately after the 1991 Gulf War, many stateless Bedoon from Kuwait migrated to Iraq, most with no recognized nationality or official papers.
 There are currently tens of thousands of Kuwaiti stateless Bedoon living in Iraq.
-The process of obtaining citizenship is much simpler in Iraq than in Kuwait owing to the presence of judicial court systems of reviewing citizenship.
+The process of obtaining citizenship is much simpler in Iraq than in Kuwait, owing to the presence of judicial court systems of reviewing citizenship.
 Since August 2017, the UNCHR has been coordinating with Iraqi NGOs to help stateless Bedoon receive Iraqi citizenship.

 United Arab Emirates

+Most stateless residents of the United Arab Emirates are reported to be concentrated in the northern emirates, particularly Fujairah, Ras Al Khaimah, and Umm Al Quwain.
+Some members of these communities have experienced socioeconomic disadvantages, including limited employment opportunities and inadequate housing conditions.
+Reports have also associated segments of the population with social and economic marginalization, although claims regarding the prevalence of crime among stateless residents are disputed and should be supported by reliable sources.
+The stateless population is diverse and has been described as including communities of Baloch, Ajam, and Arab Fars origin.
+The latter group is sometimes identified as Huwala and, in some local contexts, as Kalatiya.

-According to Federal Law No 17 of the United Arab Emirates Citizenship and Passport Law of 1972, any Arab who resided in the Trucial States before 1925 is eligible to obtain UAE citizenship.
-Many stateless people who live in the UAE have failed to obtain Emirati passports, either because they have failed to demonstrate that they lived in the region before 1925, their roots cannot be traced back to the UAE region or because they arrived in the region after 1925.
-Stateless people are generally considered descendants of immigrants of Badia Arabs from Balush or Iranian Baloch ancestry.
+According to Federal Law No. 17 of the United Arab Emirates Citizenship and Passport Law of 1972, any Arab who resided in the Trucial States before 1925 is eligible to obtain UAE citizenship.
+Many stateless people who live in the UAE have failed to obtain Emirati passports, either because they have failed to demonstrate that they lived in the region before 1925, their roots cannot be traced back to the UAE region, or because they arrived in the region after 1925.
 The UAE also deported some Bedoon people after the Arab Spring.

-All stateless people in the UAE unable to obtain any passport are offered the Comorian passport, free of charge, through a government initiative for a citizenship by investment deal worth millions of dollars with the government of Comoros and enjoy certain citizenship privileges such as subsidized education and access to government jobs in the UAE.
+All stateless people in the UAE unable to obtain any passport are offered the Comorian passport, free of charge, through a government initiative for a citizenship by investment deal worth millions of dollars with the government of Comoros.
+These passport holders enjoy certain citizenship privileges such as subsidized education and access to government jobs in the UAE.

 Saudi Arabia

 Bedoon in Saudi Arabia are not considered Saudi citizens and therefore have no benefits.
-Saudi Arabia has revoked citizenship of certain Saudis in the past too, which means these people become Bedoon.
-However some of them have the right to education, free healthcare and access to jobs that are not exclusive to citizens.
-Most of these Bedoon are displaced from Yemen or Jordan and Syria.
+Saudi Arabia has also revoked citizenship of certain Saudis in the past, which means these people become Bedoon.
+However, some of them have the right to education, free healthcare and access to jobs that are not exclusive to citizens.
+Most of these Bedoon are displaced from Yemen, Jordan, and Syria.